So what are the things to do in Florence in December 2016? For the holidays there's plenty going on!

 Love wine and great food to go with it?

-In December Florence welcomes an exciting festival dedicated to everyone's favorite vintages: 'the Wine Road'!
+In December Florence welcomes an exciting evening dedicated to everyone's favorite vintages: 'God Save the Wine'!

 What is it?
-An itinerant wine tasting event where you can stroll along the cobblestone streets sipping a vast variety of Tuscan wines - the classics as well as the newest novellinos.
+A fabulous wine Christmas party where you can sip and taste a vast variety of Tuscan wines - the classics as well as the newest novellinos.

 Needless to say, there will also be plenty of gourmet and traditional Tuscan foods on offer to go along with each wine tasting.